Guide number: Effect of filters

-…where $n$ equals the camera filter's rated loss in f-stops.
+where $n$ is the camera filter's rated loss in stops.

-Here is a step-by-step example of using this formula: Suppose a filter attenuates by 1 1/3 f-stops and the flash device is set to ISO 100.
-Take 2 and raise it to the power of 1.3333 (using the $x^y$ button on a scientific calculator), which is approximately 2.5198, and then multiply that by 100, which equals about 252.
+For example, suppose a filter attenuates by 1 1/3 stops and the flash device is set to ISO 100.
+Then the filter factor n = 4/3, so the camera ISO should be set to 2^{4/3} ≈ 2.5198 times the flash ISO of 100, or about 252.
 The nearest standard camera setting is ISO 250.

 Effect of shutter speeds

 With focal-plane shutters, exposures faster than the X-sync speed can cause the image area to be partially obscured by the closing curtain during the flash.

 A Leica "CEYOO"-model flashgun with folding reflector (1950–1959), which accepted "Midget" No. 5 flashbulbs.
 The blue coating (type 5B) permitted use with color film.

 The output of the GE Synchro-Press No. 11 flashbulb, showing luminous flux with respect to time.
 Like all Class M (medium peak) bulbs, its peak output was defined as occurring 20 milliseconds after applying electrical current.
 The No. 11 had a peak luminous flux of 1.8 million lumens.
 Its rated luminous energy, Q_{v} of 23,000 lumen⋅seconds is the shaded area to the right of the definitional shutter opening point (1/800 of a second before the point of peak luminous flux).